 When creating a video, do the research and integrate what you’ve gathered about a client’s needs into the conversation.
-Doing so shows your client that you respect them and took the time to do the work, which will always help you build respect and trust.
+Doing proper discovery shows your client that you took the time to do the work, which will always help you build respect and trust.

 Play the Name Game

 Do you know what people love more than anything?
 Being recognized.
-Play into this by making sure to display your client’s name in the thumbnail of the video or within the video itself.
-Showing your client that the video you made is just for them will get you far.
+Play into this by displaying your client’s name in the video’s thumbnail or within it.
+Showing your client that your video is just for them will get you far.

-You don’t need any fancy video editing software to do it either.
-Just use that handy whiteboard to write “Hi [insert name here]!” to make a lasting impression.
+You don’t need any fancy video editing software to do it, either.
+Use that handy whiteboard to write “Hi [insert name here]!” to make a lasting impression.

 Embrace the Playlist

-We already talked about the power of video playlists, like starting with a webcam video and then linking to a demo video.
-But what about all that other content you’ve made?
-Why not include a suggested playlist of different videos that may interest your prospect at the bottom of your email?
+We already talked about the power of video playlists, like starting with a webcam video and including a demo video afterward.
+But what about all that other content you or your marketing team have made?
+Why not include a suggested playlist of videos that may interest your prospect at the bottom of your email?

 For example, a playlist of frequently asked questions, an explainer video of top industry trends and forecasts, or even a playlist of on-demand webinars you’ve hosted.
 The possibilities are endless!

-Where to Use Video in the Sales Cycle
+When to Use Video in the Financial Services Sales Cycle

-The odds are that your company plans to or it has already transitioned to a digital platform or virtual customer interface with the support of remote selling.
-Whether you’re responding to a lead or connecting with a client, you can capitalize on conversational sales and deliver value with video at any stage of the funnel.
+Odds are that your company plans to or has already transitioned to a digital platform or virtual customer interface with the support of remote selling in some form or another.
+Over 70% of sales leaders not already using video for sales plan to implement it shortly.
+Whether responding to a lead or connecting with a client, you can capitalize on conversational sales and deliver value with video at any funnel stage.

-Using video emails is essentially click-bait without the false sense of baiting, as long as your video is quality content.
-At the top of the funnel, you can grab viewers’ attention with appealing thumbnail images and subject lines that include the word video.
+Video emails are essentially clickbait without the false sense of baiting, as long as your video is quality content.
+You can grab viewers’ attention at the top of the funnel with appealing video thumbnail images and effective sales email subject lines.

-By hooking the client with video at the top of the funnel, video can enhance the impact of an introductory call and boost response rates.
+By hooking the client with a video at the top of the funnel, you can enhance the impact of an introductory call and boost response rates.

 When so much of a client’s research and decision-making occurs online as a self-serve activity, advisors need new ways to provide proactive and ongoing insight, value, and customer service.
 That’s why, as conversations slow down, video can help keep and re-engage those customers further down the funnel.
 There are various tactics to try, like targeted micro-demos showing how your services work and how specific programming happens.

-Videos are also an excellent medium for technical conversations about contracts, portfolios, or complex financial topics.
-Especially in financial services where contracts abound, a screen share video allows you to walk a client through an agreement, removing any room for ambiguity and enabling transparency and trust through the sale.
+Videos are also excellent for technical conversations about contracts, portfolios, or complex financial topics.
+Especially in financial services where contracts abound, a screen share video lets you walk a client through an agreement, removing any room for ambiguity and enabling transparency and trust through the sale.

-Post-sale video is invaluable in terms of keeping up client relations.
-Annual portfolio reviews can be recorded and then sent to clients asynchronously to watch on-demand when and however many times they want.
+Post-sale video is invaluable in maintaining client relations.
+Annual portfolio reviews can be recorded and sent to clients asynchronously to watch on-demand when and however often they want.

 Agents can also use video for upselling and cross-selling clients.
 If clients sign up for your services online, send a personalized video follow-up from a customer success rep or account manager.
 Sending a video could be that extra step that helps the client explore additional services.
 By sending a video to a new customer, you can show them that their business is valued and allows your team to sell your services one-to-one.